 Considerations and troubleshooting

 - Dashboards with over 25 pinned tiles, or 4 pinned live report pages, may not render fully in subscription e-mails sent to users.
-Subscriptions to dashboards over these number of tiles will not be blocked, however, they will be considered unsupported if you encounter issues and should be modified accordingly to fall within a supported range.
+Subscriptions to dashboards over these number of tiles aren't blocked.
+However, they're considered unsupported if you encounter issues.
+Consider modifying them accordingly to fall within a supported range.

-- When setting up your e-mail subscriptions, please keep in mind there is a delay between when the subscription job is started, and the exact time the e-mail is sent.
-To minimize the delay between the between when the job starts and the subsequent e-mail is sent, it is recommended you set up a different time for your scheduled data refresh than when your e-mail subscription is scheduled to run.
+- When setting up your e-mail subscriptions, keep in mind there is a delay between when the subscription job starts, and the exact time the e-mail is sent.
+To minimize the delay between the two, set up a different time for your scheduled data refresh than when your e-mail subscription is scheduled to run.

 - Report page subscriptions are tied to the name of the report page.
 If you subscribe to a report page and then rename it, you have to re-create your subscription.